 The RackExtra FX portfolio combines the pristine quality and wide choice offered by boutique plug-ins with the convenience and low latency of onboard processing.
-Drawing on the power of the XCVI Core, we have built hugely potent DSP kernels within the FPGA, allowing us to integrate our proven library of reverb, delay and modulator algorithms into dLive, with 16 FX slots available, each with a dedicated stereo return.

 12.1 DEEP Processing GEQ models

 Constant-Q - Symmetrical cut/boost where the width (Q) of the filter is a constant 1/3rd octave for any amount of cut or boost.